 Now that we have given you some tips for proper bridesmaid etiquette, you are all set!
 Remember that you are there to support the bride, but you should also enjoy yourself as well!

-Check out our site more helpful info for bridesmaids.
+Check out our site for more helpful info for bridesmaids.
 We can advise you on everything from helping the bride choose her dress to bridesmaid gift etiquette.